maganoegi/MyWeb/README.md

 The goals of this website are to tell who I am and what I do in life, by employing minimalist, clean design enhanced by well-placed transitions and animations to help present the information needed to the reader.

 This README serves as a project report.

+To visualise the web-app, open _index.html_ in your browser of choice.

 ## 2 File Structure
 The source files are subdivided into functional parts: